-A pink diamond ring fetched $32 million (HKD 250 million) at a Christie’s auction in Hong Kong, less than two weeks after Sotheby’s failed to sell another diamond of the same color.
+A pink diamond ring was sold for $32 million (HKD 250 million) at a Christie’s auction in Hong Kong, writes Rapaport.

-The previous owner, Silicon Valley-based diamantaire Stephen Silver, bought the stone in June 2013 as a 16.21-carat, fancy intense pink diamond.
-Noticing the cut made some parts of it look washed out, he decided to take on the risky project of re-cutting the stone to a smaller diamond in the hope of achieving a higher color grade, Silver said Tuesday.
+The previous owner, Stephen Silver, bought the stone in June 2013 as a 16.21-carat, fancy intense pink diamond.
+He noticed that the cut made some parts of it look washed out, he decided re-cut it to a smaller diamond hoping to achieve a higher color grade, Silver said.

-With a final weight of 14.93 carats, the stone — which he renamed the Pink Promise — received a Gemological Institute of America (GIA) grade of fancy vivid pink, a higher category.
+With a final weight of 14.93 carats, the stone received a GIA grade of fancy vivid pink, which is a higher category.

 The Hong Kong auction yielded total of $93.7 million (HKD 731.1 million).
 A rectangular-cut, 8.80-carat, fancy intense pink, VVS1 diamond sold for $9.7 million (HKD 75.5 million), a necklace featuring 29 jadeite beads, as well as ruby and old-cut-diamond clasps, went for $12.3 million (HKD 95.7 million).